QuickSign/kafka-encryption/README.md

 record's value at the serializer/deserializer level.
 This way your data can only be read by your consumers.

     CAUTION: This library is the actual one used on our platform but some particular encryption and operational details are not revealed here and as such this framework on its own doesn't reflect the overall mechanism used at Quicksign to protect our users data.
-However we provide some pretty descent working examples that you can leverage.
+However we provide some pretty decent working examples that you can leverage.

 ## Design goals